 The Eastern Partnership works through bilateral and multilateral tracks.
-Four thematic Platforms which meet twice a year are the main tool of the multilateral track.
+4 thematic Platforms which meet twice a year are the main tool of the multilateral track.

 DG Internal Market, Industry, Entrepreneurship and SMEs coordinates and chairs Platform 2, which is the broadest platform covering many sectorial policies.
 The policies and planned activities are set out in the Work Programme (2014-2017) and include:

-The fourteenth meeting is scheduled for 2 December 2015 in Brussels.
+The 17th meeting is scheduled for April/May 2017 in Brussels.